 Google is known as the world’s largest and best search engine.
-With a 66% difference from the second largest search engine in the world, Google has become an essential tool from everyone from young school pupils to professionals in virtually every field of work.
+With a 66% difference from the second largest search engine in the world, Google has become an essential tool from everyone from school pupils to professionals in virtually every field of work.
 However, some countries in the world restrict, or even block entirely, access to Google for local residents, getting in the way of their internet freedom.

 Whether you are a VPN rookie or an experienced user, getting started with a virtual private network is super easy and only takes a few minutes.
 Don’t let big words like encryption or nuanced concepts like privacy policies fluster you, because providers prioritize making their apps as easy to use as possible.
 With our help, you’ll be able to find the best VPN to unblock Google and start browsing worry-free as soon as you’re done reading this article.